jkrh/kvms/README.md

    - The memory being mapped back is dedicated guest device memory (not RAM).
    - We are still in the middle of the quest kernel initialization phase.

+There is an option to extend the model to take the host entirely out of the TCB but this work is yet to be done.
+This involves adding an image signature check callback to the QEMU bootloader.
+After the QEMU has loaded (as in placed them in the memory for real) the relevant images that are about to be invoked, the hypervisor has to be invoked to verify them.
+Also note that the emulated hardware provided by the QEMU running inside the host have to be considered not be part of the TCB; in other words, the kernel will have all new attack vector as all host provided virtual devices can attempt to attack the guest.

 QEMU host emulation based development environment is provided in the source tree and it operates on top of the 'virt' machine.
 The host kernel and the hypervisor can be stepped through via a relatively comfortable environment.